dji-sdk/Onboard-SDK-Doc/source/github-platform-docs/Linux/README.md

 * Sample Waypoint Mission implementation
 * Sample Position Control implementation

+This sample also implements an optional LiDAR Logging example that uses the LiDAR_APIs_LIB library documented [here](../../sensor-integration-guides/velodyne/readme.html).
+This example gives you the option to log LiDAR data from a Velodyne PUCK or a Simulator to log data in pcap format and LAS format.

+The following user-facing functionality is available with the LiDAR logging sample:

+* Start LiDAR Logging
+* Stop LiDAR Logging

+This functionality can be enabled by building the top-level cmake with -DLIDAR_LOGGING=ON argument.

 Apart from the Blocking Linux sample, we also support a reduced feature set Non-Blocking sample for this release.
 This allows the callbacks to run on a different thread, allowing the send commands to run independent from the callbacks.

 The following user-facing functionality is available in the new Non-Blocking Linux sample: